pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 The Python :mod:`zlib` module can be used to compress and decompress the state of stored events.
-The size of the state of a compressed and encrypted stored event will be less than size of the state of a stored event that is encrypted but not compressed.
+The size of the state of a compressed and encrypted stored event will be less than or equal to the size of the state of a stored event that is encrypted but not compressed.

 .. code:: python